neoforged/NeoForge/docs/SUPPORT.md

 **NeoForge Version:** {neoforge version}

-**Mod Version:** {mod version} // Remove this line if you're reporting to Forge and no specific mod is involved
+**Mod Version:** {mod version} // Remove this line if you're reporting to NeoForge and no specific mod is involved

 [**Full Log**]({link to gist/pastebin with full log})